Carl Diem: Torch Relay

 On its way, the flame passed through Bulgaria, Yugoslavia, Hungary, Austria and Czechoslovakia; those countries, and Greece itself, would all be under Nazi domination within ten years.
 The event was filmed by Hitler's favorite director, Leni Riefenstahl, and branded with the giants of German industry: the lighting-mirrors were made by the Zeiss corporation, and the torches themselves, fueled with magnesium to prevent them from going out in bad weather, were constructed by Krupp, the huge steel and munitions conglomerate that armed Germany for both world wars.

-The final leg of the relay was completed on August 1 by Fritz Schilgen, a German electrical engineer and national champion runner, who ran into the stadium and lit the Olympic cauldron to open the games.
+The final leg of the relay was completed on 1 August by Fritz Schilgen, a German electrical engineer and national champion runner, who ran into the stadium and lit the Olympic cauldron to open the games.
 Schilgen was not actually competing; he was selected by officials, including Riefenstahl, for the grace and aesthetic appeal of his running style.
 Diem was in Hitler's party as the Fuehrer presided over the ceremony; when Hitler strode across the stadium to his official box, a five-year-old girl presented him with a bouquet of flowers.
 The child was Diem's daughter, Gudrun.

 The tradition of a torch relay from Greece to the host country of the Olympic games has been continued at every Olympiad since then.
 Even the ritual kindling of the flame with a mirror on the grounds of the Temple of Hera remains virtually intact as the official method of starting the relay.

 Legacy

 In March 1945, as the Red Army was closing in on Berlin in the final weeks of the Second World War, Diem staged another event in the city's Olympic stadium.
-Addressing a rally of thousands of teenage Hitler Youth, Diem exhorted them to defend the capital to the death, in the spirit of the ancient Spartans.
-Some two thousand of the young men assembled there did exactly that, sacrificing themselves before Berlin finally fell in May.
+Addressing a rally of thousands of teenage Hitler Youth, Diem exhorted them to defend the capital to the death, "in the spirit of the ancient Spartans".
+Some two thousand of the young men assembled there did exactly that, dying before Berlin finally fell in May.

 After the conclusion of the war, Diem was quickly rehabilitated into the mainstream of the newly democratic Federal Republic of Germany.
 He was acting Director of the Berlin University Physical Education Department.
 When Bernhard Zimmermann, who had emigrated to Scotland in 1938, declined to become the Rector of a new National Sport College in the British Zone (Cologne), Diem received the job.
 He returned to his career as a historian of German sport and the Olympic games.
 In 1960, he published an authoritative general history of sport.
 At his death in 1962 in Cologne, he was once again a respected national figure.
 The Carl Diem Institute at the German Sports University was created in his honor, and run by his wife, Liselott, until 1989.
 After her death in 1992, the institute was renamed the Carl and Liselott Diem Archive.
 Diem remains the most influential historian of sports in Germany.